Subscribe to never miss an important update!

-- High temperature results in death of plant due to coagulation of protoplasmic proteins [Some bacteria can survive high temperatures because of their protoplasmic proteins that don’t coagulate at normally high temperatures].
+- High-temperature results in the death of plant due to coagulation of protoplasmic proteins (some bacteria can survive high temperatures because of their protoplasmic proteins that don’t coagulate at normally high temperatures).

-- High temperature disturbs the balance between respiration and photo synthesis thereby causes depletion of food resulting in greater susceptibility to fungal and bacterial attack.
+- High temperature disturbs the balance between respiration and photosynthesis.

 - It also results in desiccation of plant tissues and depletion of moisture.

-- Primary producers are basically green plants, certain bacteria and algae that carry out photosynthesis.
+- Primary producers are green plants, certain bacteria and algae that carry out photosynthesis.

-- In terrestrial ecosystem, grasses, plants and trees are the primary producers while in aquatic ecosystem, microscopic algae [plankton] are the primary producers.
+- In the aquatic ecosystem, microscopic algae (plankton) are the primary producers.

 - Consumers can be divided into two broad groups namely micro and macro consumers.

-- Herbivores are primary consumers which feed mainly on plants e.g. cow.
+- Herbivores are primary consumers which feed mainly on plants.
+E.g. sheep, rabbit, etc.

-- Secondary consumers feed on primary consumers e.g. wolves, dogs, etc.
+- Secondary consumers feed on primary consumers.
+E.g. wolves, dogs, snake, etc.

-- Carnivores which feed on both primary and secondary consumers are called tertiary consumers e.g. lion which can eat wolves, snakes etc.
+- Carnivores which feed on both primary and secondary consumers are called tertiary consumers.
+E.g. lion (can eat wolves), snakes etc.

-- Omnivores are organisms which consume both plants and animals e.g. man, bear, etc.
+- Omnivores are organisms which consume both plants and animals.
+E.g. man, bear, pig, etc.

-- They are bacteria and fungi which obtain energy and nutrients from dead organic substances (detritus) of plant and animals.
+- They are bacteria and fungi which obtain energy and nutrients from dead organic substances (detritus).